Carlosmg13/Carlosmg13/README.md

 ## Hi there 👋

+I'm an IT student  in UCC :mortar_board: (Universidad Cristobal Colon), I'm from Veracruz, Mexico.
+I'm currently learning Python :snake: and trying to learn new skills like, how to build multi-platforms apps with it 💻📱.
+My biggest dream is to work in one of the best technological develpment companies in the world, like meta, youtube..., maybe difficult, but not impossible.
+He-Him

 <!--
 **Carlosmg13/Carlosmg13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.